-The American beer industry contributes nearly $253 billion to our economy and supports 1.75 million American jobs.
-However, more than 40 percent of what American beer drinkers pay for a beer goes toward federal, state and local taxes—from excise to consumption to sales taxes, as well as the normal business taxes.
+The American beer industry contributes nearly $350 billion to our economy and supports 2.23 million American jobs.
+However, on average, more than 40 percent of what American beer drinkers pay for a beer goes toward federal, state and local taxes—from excise to consumption to sales taxes, as well as the normal business taxes.
 That makes taxes the most expensive ingredient in beer today.

 Beer Institute Position

 The Beer Institute has been working to find common ground to unite the brewing industry behind one federal excise tax relief bill.
 The Craft Beverage Modernization and Tax Reform Act of 2017 accomplishes this goal.
 The bill (S.236/H.R.
 747) was introduced in the 115th Congress by Senators Ron Wyden (D-OR) and Roy Blunt (R-MO) and Representatives Erik Paulsen (R-MN) and Ron Kind (D-WI).
 The beer provisions of the bill provide fair, equitable and comprehensive reform of the federal excise tax for all brewers and beer importers.
 We support legislation that serves all beer drinkers, no matter what brand they choose.
 Beer tax reform must be comprehensive and should remove barriers to growth in the industry, encouraging capital and workforce investment through fair, equitable and comprehensive reform for all brewers and beer importers.

 Notably, the Craft Beverage Modernization and Tax Reform Act: